This post contains affiliate links.

 A Power Wheels ride-on vehicle is typically equipped with a 12V battery, a 6-pin toggle switch, and two motors.
 It boasts a parallel circuit and a series circuit that allows the vehicle to accelerate forward, drive in reverse, and high-low gears.
 The flow of electricity through the Power Wheel's wiring depends on the mode the vehicle is in.

 Luckily for parents and anyone who owns or intends to fix a Power Wheels vehicle, their wiring and components within these toys are fairly simple.
-In this article, we will walk you through the process of how electricity flows through a Power Wheel's wiring depending on its operative mode.
-We will also depict diagrams for visual assistance.
+In this article, I will walk you through the process of how electricity flows through a Power Wheel's wiring depending on its operative mode.
+I will also depict diagrams for visual assistance.

 Components of Power Wheels Electrical Wiring